-Kii factory was established in 1996 and has grown over the years to collect cherries from about 1,200 farmers.
+Kii factory was established in 1996.
+Over the years, it has grown to collect cherries from about 1,200 farmers.
 Together with Karimikui and Kiangoi mills, they form the Rungeto Farmers Cooperative Society, which is made up of 3,000 active members.
 Rungeto Society was established in 1953 and has built a strong reputation for itself ever since.
 This society has an annual production of 500,000 kgs of green coffee and an estimated area under coffee of 535 hectares.
 Rungeto represents 9% of all smallholder production in Kirinyaga.
 The high-yield factories produce coffees of outstanding quality, grown in ideal growing circumstances on the foot of Mount Kenya.

-Coffee production in Kenya dates back to the late 1880s, when French Missionaries reportedly brought seeds to the Taita Hills area.
+Coffee production in Kenya dates back to the late 1880s.
+Around that time, French Missionaries reportedly brought seeds to the Taita Hills area.
 Introduced into the Kiambu district in 1896, coffee found a great combination of altitude, soils and temperature that resulted in the high quality for which Kenyan coffee is known across the globe.
 Still today, the biggest coffee growing area spreads from Kiambu, on the outskirts of Nairobi, up to the slopes of Mount Kenya.
-The Counties in this region also known as Central Kenya – Kiambu, Kirinyaga, Murang’a and Nyeri – have an annual production of around 39,000 metric tons of green coffee, which accounts for almost 70% of the national production.
+The Counties in this region also known as Central Kenya – Kiambu, Kirinyaga, Murang’a and Nyeri – have an annual production of around 39,000 metric tons of green coffee.
+This accounts for almost 70% of the national production.
 Other coffee growing areas are: Machakos (Eastern Kenya) and Bungoma (Western Kenya), but volumes are significantly smaller.

-Although patterns may differ from area to area, Kenya is generally known to have two main rainy seasons which dictate two crops.
+Although patterns may differ from area to area, in general, Kenya has two main rainy seasons which dictate two crops.
 Long rains occur from March to May, while a shorter rainy season occurs around October.
 The dry spells that anticipate those rains trigger two flowering periods: February/March for the country’s main crop, and September for the early or ’fly’ crop.
-Central areas are able to produce and deliver coffee in both seasons, whereas Machakos, for example, is known for only having production during the early crop season.
+Central areas are able to produce and deliver coffee in both seasons, whereas Machakos, for example, only produces coffee during the early crop season.

 Coffee plants naturally find extremely fertile soils in Kenya’s growing regions.
 Soils are young and volcanic and very rich in organic matter.
-The altitude in coffee growing areas ranges from a minimum of 1280m in Embu, Eastern part of Mount Kenya region, to a high of 2300m in Nyeri, on the Western slopes.
+The altitude in coffee growing areas ranges from a minimum of 1280m in Embu (Eastern part of Mount Kenya region) to a high of 2300m in Nyeri (Western slopes).

 Organization & Processing

-Dry parchment is then delivered to a centralized dry mill to be processed, screened and marketed at the weekly auctions in Nairobi.
+Dry parchment is then delivered to a centralized dry mill.
+Here, the coffee is processed, screened and marketed at the weekly auctions in Nairobi.
 Approximately 90% of the entire coffee production is ‘washed’.
-The remaining 10% is made up of usually unripe cherries that are spread out in trays to dry in the sun – a process that can take up to 5 weeks.
-This coffee is known as ‘Mbuni’.
+The remaining 10% is made up of usually unripe cherries.
+These are spread out on trays to dry in the sun.
+This process can take up to 5 weeks.
+The resulting coffee is known as ‘Mbuni’.